PPWR -

 For transport packaging, the producer responsible will be the manufacturer, importer, or distributor of the packaging.
 Previously, the responsibility typically rested with the packer or importer.

-In these cases, producer responsibility will transfer from one operator to another as of 12 August 2026.
+In these cases, producer responsibility has transferred from one operator to another as of 12 August 2026.

 New packaging types subject to reporting